 Nearly half of all food waste happens at home.
-And a recent report links food wastage to our confusion around best-before dates.
-Many assume that if the best-before date has passed, it means the product has gone bad — but this isn’t always the case.
+And one 2018 report links food wastage to our confusion around best-before dates.
+Many assume that if the best-before date has passed, it means the product has gone bad—but this isn’t always the case.
 Best-before dates are actually more of a suggestion than a strict guideline.

 According to Health Canada, the best-before date on most packaged goods indicates the time after which the product may lose its freshness, flavour or nutritional value.
 However, it’s important to remember the best-before date applies only to unopened items.
 Once food is exposed to air, the chance of contamination increases, so regardless of the best-before date, that half-empty jar of salsa at the back of your fridge is not invincible against unfriendly microbes.How To Tell If An Egg Is Bad (And Why You Shouldn’t Store Them On The Fridge Door)